 Wayland Dean was one of those tragic stories that pepper baseball history.
-He was deeply troubled; a chronic alcoholic that suffered from depression.
+He was deeply troubled; a chronic alcoholic who suffered from depression.
 But he had a live fastball and made his way up to the majors in 1924 with the New York Giants.
 The Giants under John McGraw were known to take chances on troubled players.
 McGraw didn’t care what his players did off the field, only on it.
 Unfortunately for Dean, he could never harness his fastball.
 He was as wild on the mound as he was in the speakeasies at night.
-He did pitch for the Giants in the 1924 World Series (a loss to the Senators), and won ten games in 1925, but they could no longer tolerate his off the field antics, and sent him packing to the Phillies in 1926.
+He did pitch for the Giants in the 1924 World Series (a loss to the Senators) and won ten games in 1925, but they could no longer tolerate his off-the-field antics, and sent him packing to the Phillies in 1926.
 It didn’t take the Phillies long to figure out what they had, and they sent him to the Cubs in 1927.
 When Dean arrived in Chicago, he told the team he had a sore arm.
-He pitched in a total of two games for the team (2 IP, 2BB, 2K, 0.00ERA), before disappearing during a trip to New York.
+He pitched in a total of two games for the team before disappearing during a trip to New York.
 He went on a drinking binge, was released by the Cubs, and was dead three years later at the age of 28.

 ~Gary Varsho 1961 (1988-1990)

 Varsho came up through the Cubs system and got limited playing time as a backup outfielder in parts of three seasons.
 He had a little more success with his next team, the Pittsburgh Pirates, and hit his first career homer for them against the Cubs in Wrigley Field.
 After his playing days, he went into coaching and was very briefly (two games), the interim manager of the Pittsburgh Pirates.
 He’s currently working for the Angels.